els285/SummerProjects24/README.md

 [https://root.cern/](https://root.cern/) - C++ and Python through [PyROOT](https://root.cern/manual/python/).
 ROOT is the main tool people use to do ATLAS analyses.
 ROOT installation guide: [https://root.cern/install/#install-via-a-package-manager](https://root.cern/install/#install-via-a-package-manager).
 ROOT is slightly harder to pick up from a Python background.
 If you want to stay in particle physics, you will probably have to use "proper ROOT" eventually.

 #### Scikit-HEP
 [https://scikit-hep.org/](https://scikit-hep.org/) - Python-based, "modern" alternative to ROOT.
 More pythonic syntax.
 More aligned with "data science" software stack, so arguably more applicable for more general data science.
-Machine-learning tools in general have to interface to this method of
+Machine-learning tools in general have to interface to this method.
+Short example of doing a quick analysis using Scikit-HEP tools from Andy Pilkington [available here](https://github.com/heppilko/ParticlePhysics-simulation-and-analysis/blob/main/Examples/analysis_python.ipynb).
+This uses `uproot` to load the ROOT file, uses `vector` to create 4-momentum objects which can manipulated, uses `matplotlib` to create a histogram and plot it (and in the background uses `awkward-arrays` as the array type).

 ## Simulated Date